rkdarst/scicomp/tut/profiling/profiling.rst

 Wikipedia: **Profiling** is dynamic program analysis of time, space, or other resource usage.

-- This talk focuses exclusively on *time profiling*.
+- This talk focuses mostly on *time profiling*.

 - Profiling will help us find **bottlenecks** in the code, that use up most of the time.
 We then work on the code around the bottleneck.